Fair Housing

 Request Reasonable Accommodations

-Complete the 504 form if you are an individual with a disability and you require a reasonable accommodation to participate in any part of the application process.
+Fill out the 504 form if you are an individual with a disability and you require a reasonable accommodation to participate in any part of the application or housing process.

 Questions?